ihsoft/TimberbornModsUnity/Assets/PipetteTool/StaticFiles/ThunderstorePackage/README.md

 In case you experience problems, message me in the modding channel of the the [Timberborn discord](https://discord.gg/mfbBF4cWpX) or message me directly (Tobbert#1607).
 I will try to fix it as soon as possible. :D

 ## Changelog

+### 1.2.0 - 25.10.2022

+- Now correctly goes into construction mode.
+- Added a Custom Cursor for when the Pipette tool is active.

 ### 1.1.0 - 24.10.2022